How to make a Model Skyscraper.

-Once you have put your detail onto the sides of your boxes you are ready to reassemble them.
+Once you have addedthe detail onto the sides of the boxes you are ready to reassemble them.

-To do this you will need to put a light coating of glue along the original tab at the edge of your box that you first separated from the box at the start of this project and rejoin the sides together.
+To do this you will first need to put a light coating of glue along the original tab at the edge of the box that you first separated at the start of this project to rejoin the sides together.
 Leave it to dry

-The next thing to do is to add your top or side pieces.
-For now, only add one end as you may need to reinforce your box.
+The next thing to do is to add the top or side pieces.
+For now, only add one end as you may need to reinforce the box.

-To do this you will need to slightly bend the tabs up at one end of your box then place a light coating of glue on each of them.
-Place one of your top or side rectangles onto the tabs so that the side becomes flush with your box.
-Using your set square make sure that your box has perfect right angel's on its corners before you leave your it to dry.
+To do this you will need to slightly bend the tabs up at one end of the box then place a light coating of glue on each of them.
+Place one of your top or side rectangles onto the tabs so that the side becomes flush with the box.
+Using a set square make sure that the box has perfect right angel's on its corners before leaving it to dry.

-Hint: Place an off cut of cardboard on your tabletop or work surface and stand the box, with the side you have just glued, resting on the off cut.
+Hint: Place an offcut of cardboard on the tabletop or work surface and stand the box, with the side you have just glued, resting on the offcut.
 Place a book or similar weight on the other end of the box and leave it until the glue is dry.
 This will help ensure that you get a good join.

-Depending on how big or how long your box is you may need to reinforce it to stop it from collapsing or twisting so before fixing the other end to your box you will first need to put a reinforcing piece inside of your box to add strength to your model skyscraper.
+Depending on how big or how long your box is you may need to reinforce it to stop it from collapsing or twisting.
+So, before fixing the other end to the box you will first need to put a reinforcing piece inside of the box to add strength to the model skyscraper.

 To do this you will first need to measure the inside of your box's sides, and then using your set square transfer the measurements to a piece of card.

-Once you have done this add 1cm to each side of the sides to form the tabs A, that you will use to stick the insert inside of your box.
-Cut out your reinforcing insert and then gently score down each line of your tabs using the edge of your scissors.
+Once you have done this add 1cm to each side of the sides to form the tabs A, that you will use to stick the insert inside of the box.
+Cut out the reinforcing insert and then gently score down each line of the tabs using the edge of the scissors.
 Try not to press too hard.
-You only need to mark the cardboard enough to enable you to bend the tabs .
+You only need to mark the cardboard enough to enable you to bend the tabs.

-Carefully bend your tabs at right angles to your insert and then add the glue.
-It does not matter if you put a little too much glue on your tabs as the insert will need to be carefully placed inside of your box, so a little too much glue will aid in the process.
+Carefully bend each tab at right angles to the insert and then add the glue.
+It does not matter if you put a little too much glue on the tabs as the insert will need to be carefully placed inside of the box, so a little too much glue will aid in the process.

-The next thing to do is to begin placing your insert inside of your box.
+The next thing to do is to begin placing the insert inside the box.